-During the film course you can expect to study the art of creative storytelling, using digital technologies to produce films and live briefs.
+During the film course you can expect to study the art of creative storytelling, using digital technologies to make documentary and fiction films and commercial projects.

-You can specialise in specific areas of film making, screenwriting, producing, directing, cinematography, sound or post-production, so you’ll gain specialist skills to launch your career.
-You’ll also make a collaborative final film at the end of your third year.
-This will be your industry calling card and the culmination of all your hard work.
+You can specialise in specific areas of film making, screenwriting, producing, directing, cinematography, sound and editing, so you’ll gain specialist skills to launch your career.
+You’ll also make collaborative final films at the end of your third year.
+This will be your industry calling cards and the culmination of all your hard work.

 Modules are subject to change.

-Students on USW's Film degree will be taught through a blend of workshops, seminars and lectures, as well as guest lectures from industry professionals.
+Students on USW's Film degree will be taught through a blend of workshops, seminars, lectures and tutorials, as well as guest lectures and masterclasses from industry professionals.

 Students on the Film degree will be assessed through a mixture of practical and written assignments.
 Your final film will form a large part of the final year assessment, and this is a practical task, with written elements.